AnayP99/urban-air/README.md

 UrbanAir is a lightweight FastAPI app built to help Indian city residents answer one practical question fast: should I go outside now, or wait for a better window later today?

-This repository is a public portfolio project and technical demo.

-The current codebase turns the original Mumbai-only MVP into a multi-city utility with:
+The application includes:

 - dedicated city pages such as `/cities/mumbai` and `/cities/delhi`
 - compare pages such as `/compare/mumbai`
-- an alerts demo page at `/alerts`
+- an alerts page at `/alerts`
 - sitemap and robots routes for search indexing
 - a JSON summary endpoint at `/api/cities/{slug}/summary`
-- SQLite-backed starter analytics event capture and demo signup capture
+- SQLite-backed analytics event capture and signup capture
 - mobile-first pages, trust copy, and FAQ content

 ## Core Features